 If you or someone you love begins to feel worried, but doesn’t feel in immediate danger of acting on thoughts of self-harm or suicide, then steps should be taken to find help for care and support.
 This help can be from a pediatrician or primary health care provider, or a mental health clinician.
 If the person is already receiving care, let the clinician know about what is going on.
 Supportive family member or friends, also need to be informed about what is going on.
 They can be a tremendous source of support for the youth and the family.

-If contacting a clinician and alerting loved ones isn’t practical — or if you or the person you love is having urges to harm yourself — then contact should be made immediately with a crisis hotline like the National Suicide Prevention Lifeline (1-800-273-8255/TALK) or Crisis Text Line (text “NAMI” to 741-741).
-These and other resources are confidential, and many have options for phone, text or online chat communication.
+If contacting a clinician and alerting loved ones isn’t practical — or if you or the person you love is having urges to harm yourself — then contact should be made immediately with a crisis hotline like the 988 Suicide & Crisis Lifeline.
+Call or text 988 or chat 988lifeline.org to reach the 988 Suicide & Crisis Lifeline.

 If you feel there is immediate danger, go to the nearest hospital emergency room and explain to them what you are experiencing.
 If you cannot get to the hospital, call 911 (or a local crisis line) and explain your situation in detail — many communities have first responders trained to support young people experiencing a mental health crisis so they can get you the most appropriate help.
 If possible, let a family member or friend know as well — they should stay with you for support and help make sure your environment is safe (removing any dangerous means for self-harm).